In this article, I’m going to clear up some common misconceptions surrounding ITB syndrome and help you discover the root cause of your knee injury.

 3) Contralateral Pelvic Drop / Hip Drop

-A highly relevant biomechanical flaw within ITBS is a contralateral pelvic drop, also known as “hip drop“.
+A highly relevant biomechanical flaw within ITB syndrome is a contralateral pelvic drop, also known as “hip drop“.
 This occurs in single leg stance, with the pelvis dropping down on the non-stance leg relative to the femur in the sagittal plane.

-This will result in a subsequent lift of the pelvis on the stance leg, meaning that the origin of the IT Band moves AWAY from the insertion.
-This occurs as a result of a much more specific pattern of muscle imbalance, whereby Gluteus Medius (stance) and Quadratus Lumborum / External Oblique (non-stance) fail to fix the pelvis relative to the femur.
+This will result in a subsequent lift of the pelvis on the stance leg, meaning that the origin of the iliotibial band moves AWAY from the insertion.
+This occurs as a result of a much more specific pattern of muscle imbalance, whereby gluteus medius on the stance leg, and a combination of quadratus lumborum and external oblique muscles on the non-weight bearing side of the torso, fail to fix the pelvis relative to the femur.

 This pattern often results in over-activity within the lateral trunk on the stance limb and can be a significant contributing factor in patients with unilateral spinal pain.